EvanDiamantidis/TryHackMe/Blue/README.md

 ![image](https://user-images.githubusercontent.com/14150485/170983401-d5d4f3a9-9516-4401-b5d2-9b4c063077bc.png)

 Although it is the most efficient solution to this challenge, it can be counter-productive to the process since our aim is to learn as much as we can about the use of Meterpreter, shell and session switching, as well as Windows filesystems.
-That said, knowing how to take advantage of meterpreter commands for is good knowledge in itself.
+That said, knowing how and when to take advantage of Meterpreter commands is good knowledge in itself.